 Contrast is modulated by varying the properties of the phase plate, including the absorption of the metallic film (or anti-reflective coatings), the refractive index of the phase retarding material, and the thickness of the phase plate.
 Several microscope manufacturers offer a variety of phase contrast objectives having progressive degrees of contrast.
 For example, the Nikon lineup includes five types of phase contrast objectives.
 The DL (Dark Low) series of objectives produces a dark image outline on a light gray background.
 These objectives are designed to furnish positive contrast in specimens having a significant difference in refractive index from the surrounding medium, such as tissue culture cells.
 A slightly lower contrast version objective, the DLL (Dark Low Low), yields better images in brightfield illumination than do the DL objectives, and is utilized as a universal objective for combined observations in fluorescence, brightfield, darkfield, and differential interference contrast.

-Nikon also produces an apodized phase contrast objective that contains a secondary neutral density ring, designed to reduce halo artifacts, on either side of the central phase ring.
+Nikon also produces apodized phase contrast objectives that contain a secondary neutral density ring, designed to reduce halo artifacts, on either side of the central phase ring.
 Specimens having very small phase differences are ideal candidates for imaging with Nikon's DM (Dark Medium) positive phase contrast objectives, which produce a dark image outline on a medium gray background.
 For negative phase contrast, Nikon offers the BM (Bright Medium) objective, which is especially suited for visual examination of bacterial flagella, protozoa, fibrin fibers, minute globules, and blood cells.
 Bright medium phase contrast objectives produce bright images on a medium gray background.
+Nikon additionally offers an external phase contrast module for certain inverted microscope models that allows users to do phase contrast imaging with high performance non-phase contrast objectives.
+This module allows insertion of a phase annulus at a plane conjugate to the objective back aperture.

 In most cases, merely advancing the relative phase of the surround wavefront alone is insufficient to result in the generation of high-contrast images in the microscope.
 This occurs because the amplitude of the surround waves is significantly larger than that of the diffracted waves and suppresses the resulting images created by interference from only a small portion of the total number of waves.
 In order to reduce the amplitude of the surround wavefront to a value closer to that of the diffracted wave (and enforce interference at the image plane), the phase plate in the objective is increased in opacity by application of a semi-transparent metallic (neutral density) coating.
 Surround light waves, which pass almost exclusively through the phase plate by design in the phase contrast microscope, are dramatically decreased in amplitude by the opaque phase plate to a value that ranges between 10 and 30 percent of the original intensity.